byte-foundry/tutorial-content/content/The Breadcrumbs and Top Bar/TheBreadcrumbs&TopBar.md

 ---
-title: The Breadcrumbs and Top Bar
+title: The breadcrumbs and top bar
 ogDescription: Tutorial about the breadcrumbs and how to use it
 ogImage:
 headerImage: http://i.imgur.com/pzE27Om.png